jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_add.md

 Spotlight Clients in the federation have access to all configuration templates in the federation.
 The configuration templates from the newly joined Spotlight Diagnostic Server will be accessible to all Spotlight Clients in the federation.
 Any two templates with the same name will both be renamed to remain separate.

 ### Spotlight license
 The Spotlight license applied to the Configuration server is applied to the federation.
-For more information, see Configuration server on page 11.
+For more information, see the Configuration server on the  [Configure Operations][enterprise_backend_federation_cfgops] page.

 {% include links.html %}